wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [TTW - Megaton Lighting Overhaul](https://www.nexusmods.com/newvegas/mods/79642) - Overhauls the lighting for Megaton.

-[Radiation Visuals](https://www.nexusmods.com/newvegas/mods/84917) - Adds a customizable visual effect when the player is exposed to radiation.
-Includes ionizing particles, static noise, blurred vision, and more.
-- Please note that the high quality verison will increase menu main load time, but will not worsen in-game performance.

 [Taller DC TTW 3.3 Conversion](https://www.nexusmods.com/newvegas/mods/76595) - Adds skyscrapers to the DC area of the Capital Wasteland.
 - Has a moderate amount of z-fighting (visual artifact).
 - Requires LOD generation.
 Instructions are provided in the [Viva New Vegas - LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html).